-1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency.
+1. Support the economic vitality of the metropolitan area, especially by enabling global competitiveness,

-- Provide access to industrial parks, ports, airports, intermodal transportation facilities and military installations through the highway network. - Reduce congestion and increase accessibility.
+• Provide access to industrial parks, ports, airports, intermodal transportation facilities and military

 2. Increase the safety of the transportation system for motorized and non-motorized users.